canismarko/xanespy/docs/analysis.rst

 jump (pre and post edge are defined by the edge variable in the XanesFrameset).
 Pixels containing edge jumps are not masked while, pixels without edge jumps are masked.
 Sometimes the background pixels contain partial edge jumps making this method inconsistent from sample to sample.
+This method works exceptionally well with minimal extra User input values when the background is at a constant value.
+Using the Contrast method might force Users to add extra parameters to obtain an accurate mask.

 .. code:: python